After living for six years in Punta del Este, Uruguay, I swore to myself that I’d never, ever live in a tourist area again.

 Consider The Tourism Angle Carefully When Buying Abroad

-Be honest with yourself about whether you’re using your overseas home full time, part year, or as a vacation getaway.
-In my experience, the longer you’re in residence, the less you’ll like the tourist environment.
+Be honest with yourself about whether you’ll be using your overseas home full-time, for part of the year, or as a vacation getaway.
+In my experience, the more you’re in residence, the less you’ll like the tourist environment.

 If you’re spending one month at a time abroad, you’ll enjoy the tourist areas’ amenities, and the annoyances won’t have time to wear on you.
-Long-term residents, however, will appreciate the non-tourist areas’ community feel and local culture long after the novelty of the tourist amenities have worn off.
+Long-term residents, however, will appreciate the community feel and local culture of non-touristic areas, long after the novelty of the tourist amenities have worn off.

-Medellín, Colombia is a rare find where I enjoy all the rich amenities of a tourist destination without the tourists or tourist annoyances.
+Medellín, Colombia, is a rare find where I enjoy all the amenities of a tourist destination without the tourists or annoyances that come with a busy tourist trail.
 I can go weeks without seeing another American while still enjoying a convenient, upscale lifestyle at a low cost.

 But aside from isolated examples like Medellín, you should give this issue careful thought when buying a second home abroad.
-Buying in a tourism area will bring you some appreciated amenities but will come with a price.
+Buying in a popular tourist destination will bring you some much appreciated amenities, but they do come with a price.

 Thanks for your information about Colombia.
 I used to live in Cali and I’m interested in returning now that things are politically calm.

-But I would not consider moving furniture to Colombia.
-At today’s exchange rates, high-quality, Colombian-made furniture is a real bargain, and there’s no way you could save money by moving a few items.
+However, I would not consider moving furniture to Colombia.
+At today’s exchange rates, high-quality, Colombian-made furniture is a real bargain, and there’s no way you’ll save money by moving a few items.
 You can buy brand-new furniture in Cali for thousands less.